technancy/annograph/README.md

 For example:

+Set criteria: Hot, Toasty, Cold

-George went on holiday to Dubai in July. [ hot ] He decided to sit in a bath of ice the whole time. [ cold ] When he got home it was snowing. [ cold ] But luckily he was wearing 10 woolen onesies. [ toasty ] His housemate Gregory had cooked him a welcome home meal with 10 ghost peppers. [ hot ]
+George went on holiday to Dubai in July. [ Hot ] He decided to sit in a bath of ice the whole time. [ Cold ] When he got home it was snowing. [ Cold ] But luckily he was wearing 10 woolen onesies. [ Toasty ] His housemate Gregory had cooked him a welcome home meal with 10 ghost peppers. [ Hot ]

-[ hot ] - 2
+[ Hot ] - 2

-[ toasty ] - 1
+[ Toasty ] - 1

-[ cold ] - 2
+[ Cold ] - 2